phingofficial/phing/UPGRADING.md

     * HasFreeSpace condition: `needed` attribute can include an IEC or SI suffix.
     * Size selector: `units` attribute has been removed, `value` attribute can include an IEC or SI suffix.
     * TruncateTask: `length` attribute can include an IEC or SI suffix.
+* The way Phing handles and parses boolean values has changed significantly!
+In general, strings such as `true`, `false`, `TRUE`, `FALSE`, etc. are no longer parsed into their PHP native equivalent.
+Specifically:
-* The way how Phing handles boolean values inside tasks has been normalized.
+  * The way how boolean values are handled inside tasks has been normalized.
 Therefore `t` is not a valid `true` value any longer.
     For a list of effected components follow https://github.com/phingofficial/phing/search?p=1&q=booleanValue
   * Boolean values (such as `true` and `false`) are no longer parsed when loading property files.
 Instead, the literal string value will be kept as property value.
   * Property expansion (such as through the `ExpandProperties` filter) also no longer handles boolean values as anything other than literal string values.
 * Obsolete `ExportPropertiesTask` was removed in favor of the `EchoPropertiesTask`
     ```xml
     <exportproperties targetfile="output.props" />